MyMatrixs/resume/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Nanjing University of Posts and Telecommunications
+  - name: Nanjing University of Posts and Telecommunications, School of Internet of Things, Department of Geographic Information Science
     url: https://www.njupt.edu.cn/

 # Short bio (displayed in user profile at end of posts)